Amir-web66/IGRIS/README.md

 IGRIS will open silently in the background every time you log in.

+## Contribution

+Feedback, suggestions, and improvements are welcome and appreciated.
+Every idea helps IGRIS evolve.
 ---

 Born in December 2025, IGRIS evolved from a simple paper idea into a working local system, which we hope will be useful.